THE POWER OF ANCIENTS

 I was damaged.

 Sometimes I hated my arm, my shoulder.
-The judgmental stares, the ridicule, the shunning—all brought inescapable shame.
+The judgmental stares, the ridicule, the shunning, the inescapable shame.

-Nevertheless, there I was, with my friend, the warrior, creeping toward the forbidden, the shaman’s shack.
-Mingling with the foul smell of rotting banana trees was something that burned my nostrils.
-I gagged, recognizing the stench of decaying flesh.
+Nevertheless, there I was, with my friend, the warrior, creeping toward the forbidden, the shaman’s hut.
+Mingling with the foul smell of rotting banana trees—something that burned my nostrils.
+I gagged at the stench of decaying flesh.
 The courage that had brought me, gone.
-Still…a childlike fearless curiosity.
+Still…a fearless curiosity.
+After all, I had spotted him carrying a large object, slipping through the forest on unused trails as if to avoid attention.
+Between the folds of the cloth covering his burden, the hint of glitter.
+That could only mean one thing.
+Determined to prove it, I pressed forward.

 “Let’s get out of here, One-Arm,” Andos scolded, pulling on my crippled arm.